What Is Envoy Proxy?

 The Envoy Proxy is an open source, high-performance, small-footprint edge and service proxy.
 It works similarly to software load balancers like NGINX and HAProxy.
 It was originally created by Lyft, and is now a large open source project with an active base of contributors.
 The project has been adopted by the Cloud Native Computing Foundation (CNCF) and is now at Graduated project maturity.

-Envoy Proxy: Terminology, Features and Architecture
+Envoy Proxy: Architecture

 Envoy creates a transparent network that helps troubleshoot and handle cloud-native applications.
 It’s an independent executable that runs with a real-world application, is easily deployable, and supports any programming language.